databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/10-dml/dml-copy-into-table.md

 error: APIError: ResponseError with 1006: EOF while parsing a value, pos 3 while evaluating function `parse_json('[1,')`
 ```

-To load the JSON data without checking the validity, set the option `DISABLE_VARIANT_CHECK` to `true` in the COPY INTO statement:
+To load without checking the JSON validity, set the option `DISABLE_VARIANT_CHECK` to `true` in the COPY INTO statement:

 ```sql
 COPY INTO t2 FROM @~/invalid_json_string.parquet